teramako/AWX.psm/docs/cmdlets/Get-Application.md

 # Get-Application

 ## SYNOPSIS
-Retrieve Applications by the ID.
+Retrieve Applications by the ID(s).

 ## SYNTAX